 - Supplier withdrawal

 - Supplier termination of a customer's contract

 You may contact your supplier or Duke Energy Ohio at 800.544.6900 to return to Duke Energy Ohio's Standard Service Offer Electric Security Plan (SSO-ESP).
 Duke Energy Ohio will then send you a notice of your return date.
 You will have seven days from the email or postmark date of Duke Energy Ohio's notice to cancel the order if you decide to stay with your current supplier.
 After the seven-day period, you will be returned to the SSO-ESP, as of the date shown on the notice you received from Duke Energy Ohio.

 When a supplier does not fulfill its obligation to supply power, customers served by the supplier will return to Duke Energy Ohio's SSO-ESP rate on their next regularly scheduled meter reading date.

-You should contact Duke Energy Ohio customer service at 800-544-6900, or your supplier to address questions/concerns.
-If a satisfactory response is not received, you may contact the PUCO by phone, mail, or e-mail to seek assistance.
-Click here for a link to contact information.
+You should contact Duke Energy Ohio customer service at 800.544.6900, or your supplier to address questions/concerns.
+If a satisfactory response is not received, you may contact the PUCO by phone, mail or e-mail to seek assistance.
+Find contact information in our Online Resources & Contact Information section.